-Usage of neon underglow lighting is governed by New Mexico Statutes, Chapter 66 – Motor Vehicles, Article 3 – Equipment, Section 9: Equipment.
+New Mexico neon underglow use is regulated by New Mexico Statutes, Chapter 66 – Motor Vehicles, Article 3 – Equipment, Section 9: Equipment.

 Is neon underglow legal in New Mexico?

-New Mexico law does not restrict using additional vehicle lighting which would include neon underglow.
+New Mexico law does not restrict using aftermarket vehicle lighting, and makes no specific mention of neon underglow.
 Therefore it’s our conclusion that in New Mexico neon underglow is not illegal, according to the following restrictions:

 Furthermore we recommend avoiding colors green, red and blue on any aftermarket lights installed on your car, due to these colors typically being reserved for use on emergency vehicles.

-There are no relevant NM laws which specifically restrict or prohibit installing underbody lighting, meaning we consider it legal to use it while driving.
+There are no relevant NM laws which specifically restrict or prohibit installing underbody lighting.
+As a result we consider underglow legal to use it while driving on New Mexico roads.

 New Mexico vehicle lighting laws